What is a "Looking Outwards" report?

 - Please be sure to label your blog post with our WordPress "category", LookingOutwards.

 - Title your blog post(s) consistently, with the title YourName-LookingOutwards-1, etc.

-After completing the sequence of ten Looking Outwards reports, students will be able to:
+After completing the sequence of Looking Outwards reports, you will be able to:

 - Demonstrate familiarity with historic and/or contemporary new-media projects relevant to that student's specific research interests;

-- Demonstrate familiarity with new-media projects that exemplify cultural practice with widely-used arts-engineering toolkits and/or with specific technologies.
+- Demonstrate familiarity with new-media projects that exemplify cultural practices that use widely-used arts-engineering toolkits and/or with specific technologies.

 You are encouraged to do research at our university's library.
 It has books, films and other media that are not online.